vevinkirk/BashScripts/README.md

 # BashScripts
-A collection of my bash scripts over the years
+A collection of my/scripts ive found for bash scripts over the years